biosaxs-dev/molass-legacy/docs/index.rst

 Molass Legacy Reference
 =======================

-Molass Legacy is an open-source version of `MOLASS <https://www.jstage.jst.go.jp/article/biophysico/20/1/20_e200001/_article>`_, an analytical tool for SEC-SAXS experiment data currently hosted at `Photon Factory <https://pfwww.kek.jp/saxs/MOLASS.html>`_.
+Molass Legacy is an open-source version of `MOLASS <https://www.jstage.jst.go.jp/article/biophysico/20/1/20_e200001/_article>`_, an analytical tool for SEC-SAXS experiment data currently hosted at `Photon Factory <https://pfwww.kek.jp/saxs/MOLASS.html>`_ or `SPring-8 <https://www.spring8.or.jp/en/>`_, Japan.

 It can be installed via pip as follows::